Botanical Overview

 Planting:

-water source if it is not in a high rainfall area.
-This tree does not perform well in a
+This tree does not perform well in a container.

 Soil:

-Well drained, low organic content, pH 5.6-6.5 (acidic to slightly acidic).
-The tree is not
+Well draining, low organic content, pH 5.6-6.5 (acidic to slightly acidic).

-salt tolerant.
+This tree is not salt tolerant.

 Fertilize:

-Apply organic fertilizer late winter.
+Apply a bagged organic fertilizer in late winter.

 Water after becoming established: